MShafquat/Bangla-Next-Word-and-Text-Sequence-Prediction/README.md

-# Bangla Next Word Prediction
+# Bangla Next Word and Text Sequence Prediction

-Different next-word prediction models are implemented and trained using Bangla books dataset.
+Training LSTM and GPT-2 models for Bangla word and text sequence prediction.

 ## Necessary steps to setup the project
 1. Create a virtual environment: `python3 -m venv venv`.